GFA-spec/GFA-spec/GFA2-spec.md

 the *TS* is either the default trace spacing given in a header line with the TS SAM-tag, or the spacing given in a TS SAM-tag on the line of the edge.
-If a \* is given as the alignment note that it is still possible to compute the implied alignment by brute force.
+If a \* is given as the alignment note that it is still possible to compute the implied alignment from the sequences.

 The GFA2 concept of edge generalizes the link and containment lines of GFA.
 For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is a GFA2